Seeed-Studio/wiki-documents/docs/Edge/Edge_Series/Edge_Box_RPi_200/Ignition_Edge/Edgebox-rpi-200-ignition-edge.md

 ## Launching Ignition Edge Gateway For The First Time

 When the installation is complete you will need to start the service.
-You can [setup the gateway to start on boot](#launch-ignition-edge-gateway-on-boot) and perform a reboot of the reTerminal or you can choose to start the service manually.
+You can [setup the gateway to start on boot](#launch-ignition-edge-gateway-on-boot) and perform a reboot of the device or you can choose to start the service manually.

  ```bash
 /opt/ignitionedge/ignition.sh start